Joe Ely: Solo career

-In February 2007, Ely released Happy Songs From Rattlesnake Gulch on his own label, Rack 'Em Records.
+In February 2007, Ely released Happy Songs from Rattlesnake Gulch on his own label, Rack 'Em Records.
 Ely said in an interview with Country Standard Time that he thought it would be easier to release the material on his own label, instead of dealing with a regular record label and their release cycles.
 A book of Ely's writings, Bonfire of Roadmaps, was published in early 2007 by the University of Texas Press.
-In early 2008, Ely released a new live album featuring Joel Guzman on accordion recorded at the Cactus Cafe in Austin, Texas in late 2006.
+In early 2008, Ely released a new live album featuring Joel Guzman on accordion, recorded at the Cactus Cafe in Austin, Texas, in late 2006.

 The Flatlanders released their album Hills and Valleys on March 31, 2009.
 In 2011, Ely released the critically acclaimed album, Satisfied at Last.

-" Treasure of Love" by The Flatlanders was released in 2021 on Ely's Rack'em records.
+"Treasure of Love" by the Flatlanders was released in 2021 on Ely's Rack'em Records.

-In September 2015, Ely released Panhandle Rambler, an album with a reflective west Texas feel.
-Lonestar Music Magazine says "the title fits the record just right, neatly framing a dozen songs that fit together thematically like a map of both the West Texas landscape and of Ely's epic decades-spanning musical ramble.
+In September 2015, Ely released Panhandle Rambler, an album with a reflective West Texas feel.
+Lonestar Music magazine said, "the title fits the record just right, neatly framing a dozen songs that fit together thematically like a map of both the West Texas landscape and of Ely's epic decades-spanning musical ramble."

-Ely spent 2016 as the reigning "Texas State Musician", a one-year designation which he formally accepted in a ceremony at the State Legislature that spring.
+Ely spent 2016 as the reigning "Texas State Musician", a one-year designation that he formally accepted in a ceremony at the State Legislature that spring.
 In October 2022, he was inducted to the Austin City Limits Hall of Fame.

+Illness and death

+In September 2025, Ely announced he had been diagnosed with Parkinson's disease and Lewy body dementia.
+He died from Parkinson's, dementia and pneumonia at his Taos, New Mexico home, on December 15, 2025, at the age of 78.

 Lawsuit against Universal Music Group

-On February 5, 2019, Ely and John Waite filed a class-action lawsuit against Universal Music Group (UMG) claiming the company is violating their right to terminate grants of copyright after 35 years in accordance with copyright law of the United States by ignoring Notices of Termination.
-May 3, 2019, UMG filed a motion to dismiss the case, stating the Notices of Termination were not valid because the songs were not grants of copyright but works for hire.
+On February 5, 2019, Ely and John Waite filed a class-action lawsuit against Universal Music Group (UMG) claiming that the company was violating their right to terminate grants of copyright after 35 years, in accordance with copyright law of the United States, by ignoring notices of termination.
+On May 3, 2019, UMG filed a motion to dismiss the case, stating that the notices of termination were not valid because the songs were not grants of copyright, but works for hire.